Why is Your Credit Utilization Ratio So Important?Published on March 17, 2022 by CreditFresh

-- Amount owed: This is where your credit utilization rate fits in, but it also notes any outstanding loans you have in order to determine your overall debt burden.
+- Amounts owed: This is where your credit utilization rate fits in, but it also notes any outstanding loans you have in order to determine your overall debt.

 - Length of credit history: This is how long you’ve had various credit accounts open for.
-FICO favors older accounts because they provide greater insights into your payment history.
+Older accounts may help as they provide greater insights into your payment history.

-- New credit: FICO wants to see how often you’re applying for credit, so it keeps track of new credit — specifically new applications for credit where hard credit inquiries are performed.
+- New credit: FICO wants to see how often you’re opening new credit accounts, so it keeps track of new credit — including new applications for credit where hard credit inquiries are performed.

-FICO weighs each category differently, so some are more impactful to your score than others.
+FICO weighs each category differently, so some are more impactful to your credit score than others.

 How Much Does Credit Utilization Impact Credit Score?